marcveens/elastic-course/README.md

 Kibana is an analytics and visualization platform, which lets you easily visualize data from Elasticsearch and analyze it to make sense of it.
 You can think of Kibana as a web interface of the data that is stored within Elasticsearch.

 #### Logstash
 Traditionally, Logstash has been used to process logs from applications and send them to Elasticsearch.
 That's still a popular use case, but Logstash has evolved into a more general purpose tool, meaning that Logstash is a data processing pipeline.
-The data that Logstash receives will be handeled as events.
+The data that Logstash receives will be handled as events.
 These events are processed by Logstash and shipped off to one or more destinations.
 That could be Elasticsearch, a Kafka queue, an e-mail message or an HTTP endpoint.

 #### X-Pack
 X-Pack is a pack of features that adds additional functionality to Elasticsearch and Kibana.
 A couple of its features are:
-- Adding authentication and authorization to both Kibana and Elastisearch.
+- Adding authentication and authorization to both Kibana and Elasticsearch.
 - Monitoring the performance of the Elastic stack.
 - Alerting
 - Reporting: export the Kibana visualizations and dashboards to PDF files.